210057zzh/CSCI_201_Final_Project/README.md

 # After cloning this repo:
   When adding a new feature, create a new branch for it (git checkout -b "new branch name") and work in that branch (git checkout "branch you created").

-    If it's ready to be added to the overall project, push the branch and submit a pull request (third tab above) to merge your branch with the "main" branch.
+  If a feature is ready to be added to the overall project, push the branch and submit a pull request (third tab above) to merge your branch with the "main" branch.
+Someone else   should verify that there's no conflicts and then merge the changes into "main".

 # For frontend:
   Navigate to the frontend directory (CSCI_201_Final_Project\front-end) and run "npm install" to get all the libraries the React project needs to run.